 These words were originally written in 1982 by Jack Coulson, the then chairman,for inclusion in the brochure for the 1982 IMLEC.
 I have just updated them where necessary.

 The Thursday programme includes talks by guest speakers, project nights at which members bring and discuss their current creations, bring and buy sales at which members can buy useful tools and materials often at knockdown prices, quizzes and the like.
 The society arranges open days at the track site, often with a theme, to which members of other clubs are invited, and periodically hosts national and international events.
-Of recent note for example the Sweet Pea Rally (1995), the International Model Locomotive Efficiency Competition (1982, 1989, 1993, 2000), The Northern Association Exhibition (1975, 1992,1998) and others.
+Of recent note for example the Sweet Pea Rally (1995), the International Model Locomotive Efficiency Competition (1982, 1989, 1993, 2000, 2013), The Northern Association Exhibition (1975, 1992,1998), the Seven and a Quarter Gauge Society's AGM in 2009 and others.

 A number of trophies have been endowed to the club over the years, and these are awarded annually for such things as best project (President's Trophy), regular Sunday driving (RunningTrophy), the Marsden Trophy and the Society Rosebowl, to name but a few.